zamroczynski/BTW-Music-Player/README.md

 - Multi-Music Pack Support: Load tracks from a single, specific music pack or from all installed packs at once.
 - In-Game Configuration: Manage settings, select music packs, and open the music folder directly from the game options menu via a new gear icon.
 - Global Condition Toggles: Enable or disable specific conditions (e.g., disable all Biome music or Combat music) directly from the in-game configuration menu.
+- Diagnostics Commands: Use `/bmp debug` to view the current music state (biome, combat, song priority) in real-time, and `/bmp reload` to reload configuration and music packs without restarting the game.

 ### Downloads
 - BTW Music Player Mod: [Download Latest Release](https://github.com/zamroczynski/BTW-Music-Player/releases)